 Who was Husim in the Bible?

-Husim is a character mentioned in Biblemore specifically in Book of Genesis.
-He is a descendant of Esau, who was the brother of Jacoband is part of the genealogy of the Edomites.
-Husim's story is told in Genesis chapter 36, where the heads of the Edomite tribes are listed.
-In this article, we'll explore more about who Husim was and what his role was in the biblical narrative.
+Husim is a character mentioned in the Bible, more specifically in the Book of Genesis.
+He is a descendant of Esau, who was Jacob’s brother, and is part of the genealogy of the Edomites.
+The story of Husim is recounted in chapter 36 of Genesis, which lists the chiefs of the Edomite tribes.
+In this article, we will explore more about who Husim was and what his role was in the biblical narrative.

 Genealogy of Husim